hramkumar/aws-poc-architectures/aws-poc-decoupled-serverless-architecture.md

 * Common use cases: Lambda
 * Choose Next.

-3. On the Add permissions page, select `Lambda-Write-DynamoDB` and Choose Next
+3. On the Add permissions page, select `Lambda-Write-DynamoDB` and `Lambda-Read-SQS`.
+Choose Next.

 4. For Role name, enter `Lambda-DynamoDB-Role`.